noodles-1/create-and-mint-token/README.md

     function burn(uint256 amount) external {
         _burn(msg.sender, amount);
     }

+    function transferTokens(address _receiver, uint256 _amount) external {
+        require(balanceOf(msg.sender) >= _amount, "You do not have enough tokens for this transaction");
+        approve(msg.sender, _amount);
+        transferFrom(msg.sender, _receiver, _amount);
     }
+}
 ```

 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.13" or newer, and then click on the "Compile CreateToken.sol" button.
+Make sure the "Compiler" option is set to "0.8.13" or newer, and then click on the "Compile Token.sol" button.

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the "MyToken" contract from the dropdown menu, and then click on the "Deploy" button.